 Community Supported Agriculture refers to a network of individuals, who have pledged to support local farms, with growers and consumers sharing the risks and benefits of food production.
 CSA allows residents to have direct access to high quality, fresh produce grown by local farmers.
 When you become a member of a CSA, you’re purchasing a “share” of vegetables.
 Every other week, in the growing season, you can pick up your share at the farm.

 There will be a lottery for the limited number of shares.
 Apply here by April 24th to enter.
-If you were a 2018 member (snow pea, carrot, kale or marigold) enter by April 3rd to receive priority!

 If you are having trouble with any of the links or access to documents, email us at email@example.com.

 We accept SNAP cards and can offer Double Up Food Bucks to SNAP recipients (double the value of your SNAP card).

 Structure: Group A shares will begin May 22nd and will be available every other week until September 26th.
 Group B shares will begin May 29th and will be available every other week until October 3rd.
 Boxes will be ready to pick up on Wednesdays 4-6 pm, or you can come the next day.
 Cloud City Farm shares will include 5-7 types of vegetables, enough for a family of 3-4 people for one week or 1-2 people for two weeks.
 Shares are $240 for the season.
 Here is a list of possible produce.

 Produce beyond the CSA program will only be available on a limited basis at the farmer’s market if there is excess.
 Sign up for the CSA!